viccro/cryptidSightings/dataDict/account.md

 ## Sub-element: [sightingTime](time.md)
 **Element tag:** `<sightingTime>`

 **Description:** A time or set of times describing when a single sighting occurred.
-If the time of more than one event in the sighting is known, use multiple sightingTime blocks.
+If the time of more than one event in the sighting is known, or if multiple sightings are described in the media, use multiple sightingTime objects.

 **Repeatable, Required**